PixelDud/Castle-Blire/README.md

 - Wait for keyboard or touch input before starting AudioContext to fix issues in Chrome and iOS not playing Audio
 - No ability to switch ROM, or save/load states, this version is intended for deploying a single game

-## Usage

-- Clone this repository
-- Add your ROM file as `rom/game.gb` (or edit romPath in js/other/mobile.js to point to your ROM file)
-- Upload to a webserver and visit index.html

 ## Keyboard Controls

 Up - Up Arrow / W
 Down - Down Arrow / S
 Left - Left Arrow / A
 Right - Right Arrow / D
 A - Alt / Z / J
 B - Ctrl / K / X
 Start - Enter
 Select - Shift

-Edit by changing `bindKeyboard` in `js/other/controls.js`.

 ## License